FCBGP/fcbgp-protocol/draft-sidrops-wang-fcbgp-protocol.md

 ~~~~
 {: #figure2 title="Format of FC."}

+In FC-BGP, all ASes MUST use 4-byte AS numbers.
+Current assigned 2-byte AS numbers are converted into 4-byte AS numbers by setting the two high-order octets of the 4-octet field to 0 {{RFC6793}}.

-FC includes the following parts:
+FC signed code includes the following parts.

-Previous Autonomous System Number (PASN):
+Previous Autonomous System Number (PASN, 4 octets):
-: 4 bytes, the AS number of the previous AS.
+: The AS number of the previous AS.
 If the current AS has no previous AS hop, it MUST be filled with 0.

-Current Autonomous System Number (CASN):
+Current Autonomous System Number (CASN, 4 octets):
-: 4 bytes, the AS number of the current AS.
+: The AS number of the current AS.

-Nexthop Autonomous System Number (NASN):
+Nexthop Autonomous System Number (NASN, 4 octets):
-: 4 bytes, the AS number of the next hop AS to whom the current AS will send the BGP UPDATE message.
+: The AS number of the next hop AS to whom the current AS will send the BGP UPDATE message.

-Subject Key Identifier (SKI):
+Subject Key Identifier (SKI, 20 octets):
-: 20 bytes, it exists in the RPKI router certificate, used to uniquely identify the public key for signature verification.
+: It exists in the RPKI router certificate, used to uniquely identify the public key for signature verification.

 <!-- TODO: Different from BGPsec as each FC has its algorithm ID, there is no need to set more than one FC for each hop. -->
-Algorithm ID:
+Algorithm ID (1 octet):
-: 1 byte, the current value is 1, indicating that SHA256 is used to hash the content to be signed, and ECDSA is used for signing.
+: The current assigned value is 1, indicating that SHA256 is used to hash the content to be signed, and ECDSA is used for signing.
 It follows the algorithm suite defined in {{RFC8208}} and its updates.
 As each FC has its Algorithm ID, so no need to worry about that one suddenly changing its algorithm suite.

-Flags:
+Flags (1 octet):
-: 1 byte, its value MUST be 0.
+: Its value MUST be 0.
 None of these bits are assigned values.

-Signature Length:
+Signature Length (2 octets):
-: 2 bytes, indicating the signature length in bytes.
+: It indicates the signature length in bytes.

-Signature:
+Signature (variable length):
-: variable length, the signature content, and order are Signature=ECDSA(SHA256(PASN, CASN, NASN, Prefix)), where the Prefix is the IP address prefix which is encapsulated in the BGP UPDATE, and only one prefix is used each time.
+: The signature content and order are Signature=ECDSA(SHA256(PASN, CASN, NASN, Prefix)), where the Prefix is the IP address prefix which is encapsulated in the BGP UPDATE, and only one prefix is used each time.
+For hashing and signing, it uses the full IP address and IP prefix length.
+The full IP address uses 4 bytes for IPv4 and 16 bytes for IPv6.

 # Processing a Received FC-BGP UPDATE Message